solo-system/solo-system.github.io/basic_build.md

 weight: 2
 ---

-## Getting Started - building a Solo.
+## Getting Started - building a Solo

 [updated in October 2017 with Soundblaster soundcards - older CLAC version is [here](/documentation/getting-started-2016.html)]